Using public telephones

 A direct overseas call can be made from a public telephone displaying an International and Domestic Telephone sign.
 These phones are not widespread, but can be found at airports, hotels, and other key facilities.
 Direct dial calls can be made via a telephone company using the company's access number.

 Prepaid cards that allow you to make international phone calls at flat rates are also becoming widespread.
 They are sold at various prices at facilities such as convenience stores and airports.
 To make a call, you dial the number of the call center written on the card, and enter the security code.
 You can then dial the number you want to call starting with the country code.
-There are also cards that let you make phone calls to specified countries at discount prices—KDDI , SoftBank Telecom , and NTT Communications each offer this service.
+There are also cards that let you make phone calls to specified countries at discount prices.

-You can use your mobile phone in Japan in SoftBank Mobile or DOCOMO's 3G (3rd Generation) service area.
-All you have to do is bring your own SIM card and insert it to a rental phone or your own 3G handset.
+To use a mobile phone in Japan, bring your own SIM card and insert it to a rental phone or use your own handset.
 In recent years, there are also services that offer prepaid SIM cards to those who are in Japan only temporarily.
 Please refer to the site below for information.
 For more details, please check with your local mobile phone service provider.

 Rental phone service is also available upon arrival at Narita Airport, Haneda Airport or Kansai Airport.
 For further information please contact any of the following companies.